cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 Step 8.
 Assemble the three new motors into a robot arm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We're now making one of Pupper's left-side legs to use as the second robot arm.
+We are now assembling another one of Pupper's legs to use as a second arm!

 .. raw:: html